8ctopus/php-benchmark/README.md

     std deviation      :       109      116     6.7%
     normality          :      5.2%     5.2%

-### compare loggers

-QUESTION: Which logger is faster?
-Monolog or Apix?\
+### Which logger is faster?
+Monolog or Apix?

-ANSWER: It depends on how the log is setup but in most cases Apix is significantly faster
+ANSWER: It depends on how the logger is setup but in most cases Apix is significantly faster

     $ php src/Benchmark.php --custom --filter ~logger~
     PHP benchmark